FRC-1721/1721-RapidReact/docs/developing/developing.rst

 Within this you will see one called local host, you will need to copy that link and put it in a web browser.
 It is recommened that you use this in incognito due to network cache causing issues with not updating.
 In the top left there will display a simulation of the swerve drive wheels.
-To see the simulation of the swerve drive you first must turn the wheels.\
+To see the simulation of the swerve drive you first must turn the wheels.
+In the top right there is an autonomous selector where autonomous may be selected.
+There is also a camera that are on the bot.